EddieEldridge/dac-ago-docs/content/features/index.md

 - Setup spy networks to find the location of the One Ring
 - If Sauron takes the ring, Mordor and Dol Goldur will merge and all evil factions will get a boost to their economy
 - Sauron is also now a force to be reckoned with if he finds the ring, raining fireballs from the sky and destroying tens of men with each swing of his mace
+- If the AI is attempting to destroy the ring, it will phsyically march to Mt.
+Doom with a huge army
 - AI can now destroy the ring and bring the ring to Sauron if not stopped
 - Hold onto the ring yourself for a massive boost to your treasury while facing the wrath of the rest of Middle-earth
 - AI can also choose to hold onto the ring with lore accurate chances for each faction